Vinaykiran1819/Vinaykiran1819/README.md

 - 🌱 I'm currently diving deep into the world of **Generative AI** and building LLM applications.
 - 💬 Ask me about anything related to **Machine Learning, Deep Learning, or building predictive models from scratch**.
-- 💡 I'm always open to discussing the latest trends and breakthroughs in Generative AI.
+- 💡 I'm always open to discussing the latest trends and breakthroughs in **Generative AI**.
 Let's connect and learn together!
 - 📫 You can reach me at **vinaykiran0404@gmail.com**.
 - 👤 Pronouns: **He/Him/His**.